 How to Read Lawn Fertilizer Numbers

 On any lawn fertilizer label, you’ll find a combination of three numbers.
-They might be 10-10-10, 32-0-10, 16-4-8, or any other combination.
+These formulations might be 10-10-10, 32-0-10, 16-4-8, or any other combination.
 Those numbers are called the NPK ratio.
-The NPK ratio is the most important factor in choosing the right fertilizer for your lawn.
+The NPK ratio is the most important factor in choosing the right grass fertilizer for your type of grass.

 NPK stands for nitrogen (N), phosphorus (P), and potassium (K).
 These are the three most important nutrients for your grass.
 The numbers in the ratio tell you what percentage of each nutrient the fertilizer contains.
 For example, a fertilizer with an NPK of 10-10-10 is 10% nitrogen, 10% phosphorus, and 10% potassium.